Tesla gives wishy-washy outlook for Model 3 production issues

 Tesla previously said it would make 1,500 Model 3's during the last quarter, but the firm dramatically undershot that goal.
 It churned out just 260, Tesla said earlier this month.
 The company said "a handful" of assembly lines had taken "longer to activate than expected."

-Based on figures in Tesla's latest earnings letter, the company isn't expecting to reach its initial goal of making 5,000 Model 3's per week until sometime next year.
+Based on figures in Tesla's latest earnings letter, the company isn't expecting to reach its initial goal of making 5,000 Model 3's per week before March 2018.

 Tesla, which rarely turns a profit, posted a net loss of $619 million for the quarter.